Irving Literary Society (Cornell University): Founding

-A preliminary meeting chaired to organize the Society was held Room No. 4, Cascadilla Place, on October 20, 1868, some thirteen days after Cornell University opened its doors.
-The second business meeting followed on November 7 with George F. Behringer as President when the society's name was discussed with members equally between the John Bright Brotherhood, honoring the English orator John Bright and others favoring the Irving Literary Association after Washington Irving.
+Students held a preliminary meeting to organize a literary society in Room No. 4 Cascadilla Place, on October 20, 1868, some thirteen days after Cornell University opened.
+George F. Behringer was selected as president.
+Asa Bowles Clark Dickinson and Asahel Norton Fitch were also founding members.

+At the second meeting on November 7, 1868, the society's name was discussed, with members equally split between the John Bright Brotherhood, honoring the English orator John Bright, and others favoring the Irving Literary Association, after Washington Irving.
 A compromise was struck in which the society was named after Irving, while Bright and the American orator, Charles Sumner, were admitted as the first honorary members.

-Each of the early sessions was opened with prayer.
-In 1930 John Andrew Rea recalled:
+In 1930, John Andrew Rea recalled: